php-openapi/yii2-app-api/docs/backend-bootstrap4.md

    <!DOCTYPE html>
   ```

-- Add a navigation to the mail layout:
+- Add a navigation to the main layout:

   ```php
     <?php \yii\bootstrap4\NavBar::begin() ?>